alexwlchan/alexwlchan.net/src/_drafts/supposedly-simple-image-layout.md

 Writing it all out in this post helped cement my understanding -- although I [struggled] to get it working, now I've written detailed explanations I think I'll be able to remember it.

 It's been a long time since you could "View Source" on a web page and reliably get comprehensible HTML, but I've always liked that idea and tried to preserve it on this site.
-These layouts will let me do that for a little longer.
+These layouts will let me keep doing that.

 [struggled]: https://jvns.ca/blog/2021/05/24/blog-about-what-you-ve-struggled-with/